Symphony for Organ No. 5: Structure

-Final movement
+Toccata

-The fifth movement, in F major, is often referred to as just Widor's Toccata because it is his most famous piece.
+The fifth movement, a toccata in F major, is often referred to as just Widor's Toccata because it is his most famous piece.
 It lasts around six minutes.
 Its fame in part comes from its frequent use as recessional music at festive Christmas, Easter, and wedding ceremonies.

 The melody of Widor's Toccata is based upon an arrangement of rapid staccato arpeggios which form phrases, initially in F, moving in fifths through to C major, G major, etc. Each phrase consists of one bar.
 The melody is complemented by syncopated chords, forming an accented rhythm against the perpetual arpeggio motif.
 The phrases are contextualised by a descending bass line, often beginning with the 7th tone of each phrase key.
 For example, where the phrase consists of an arpeggio in C major, the bass line begins with a B♭.
-The arpeggios eventually modulate through all twelve keys, until Widor brings the symphony to a close with block chords in the final three bars.
+The arpeggios eventually modulate through all twelve keys, until Widor brings the symphony to a close with fortississimo block chords in the final three bars.

 Many organists play it at a very fast tempo whereas Widor preferred a more controlled articulation to be involved.
 He recorded the piece, at St. Sulpice in his eighty-ninth year; the tempo used for the Toccata is quite slow.

 Following Widor's example, other composers adopted this style of toccata as a popular genre in French Romantic organ music, including notable examples from Eugène Gigout, Léon Boëllmann, Louis Vierne, Henri Mulet, and Marcel Dupré.